Skip navigation

 The co-op housing unions provide technical assistance and guidance in the development process (tendering, construction management, etc.) as well technical knowledge and auditing.

-TÜRKKENT, the Central Union of Turkish Urban Co-operatives, is the biggest central union of housing construction and production co-operatives in Turkey.
-Founded in 1988, TÜRKKENT’s aims are to:
+TÜRKKENT, the Central Union of Turkish Urban Co-operatives, was the biggest central union of housing construction and production co-operatives in Turkey.
+Founded in 1988, TÜRKKENT’s aims were to:

 • Protect housing co-operatives